vipers-web-design/private-repo-readme/feedverse-README.md

 # feedverse.net

 Right now the domain rests on a Shared Hosting server, with my business website a couple of sites I made for friends.
 This plan will not support the traffic for a site of this genre.\
-I've created a Donation button to seek help with the costs, [Donate With PayPal](https://www.paypal.com/donate?token=Zt3BwCxjNdiJKflAXIQCpf0Q9etoJ0gWt0Wse2eViZP0CsC_z8pWYr5G3yrCclwyXFbbbbT4fiZZisFQ)
+I've created a Donation button to seek help with the costs, [Donate With PayPal](https://www.paypal.com/donate?token=Zt3BwCxjNdiJKflAXIQCpf0Q9etoJ0gWt0Wse2eViZP0CsC_z8pWYr5G3yrCclwyXFbbbbT4fiZZisFQ)\
+If you want to know when I launch;
+- Please 'Like' my Facebook pages [Feedverse.net - Facebook](https://www.facebook.com/feedverse/) and [Viper's Web Design - Facebook](https://www.facebook.com/viperswebdesign)
+- Please follow my business Twitter account at [Viper's Web Design - Twitter](https://twitter.com/viperswebdesign)

 ## Todo
 ### Authentication